RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 | DD_API_TOKEN | Datadog API Token |
 | DD_APP_TOKEN | Datadog APP Token |

-## Record the SLO count for each component
+## 2 - Record the SLO count for each component

 In order to know which software has Datadog SLOs configured, we’re going to use the built-in Datadog Data Source in Roadie Tech Insights.
-It will run periodically and extract the SLO count from each component.
+It will run periodically and extract the SLO count fact from each component.

 These are the steps to set that up.